chef/automate/components/docs-chef-io/content/automate/major_upgrade_4.x.md

 1. Manual upgrade to 3.0.x.
 1. Manual upgrade to 4.0.x

-If today you are on version 3.0.x, then your jouney should be:

-1. Manual upgrade to 3.0.x.
-1. Manual upgrade to 4.0.x

 ## Prerequisites

 - **Plan your downtime**: This upgrade requires downtime.
 Before upgrading, set the environment to handle the downtime.
+Run `sudo chef-automate maintenance on` to turn on maintenance mode.
-- **Backup Chef Automate database**: This Chef Automate version upgrades PostgreSQL.
+- **Backup Chef Automate database**: This Chef Automate version upgrades ElasticSearch.
 [Backup](/automate/backup/) your data before upgrading.
 - **Current Version should be 3.0.x** If you are not on this version, please do normal upgrade as per your topology.

 ## Upgrade to version 3.0.x